JAMES K. DOBBS

 As fate would have it, by 1974 the country was in a full-fledged oil crisis, and demand for the smaller, more fuel-efficient cars from Japan surged.

 PREMIER DISTRIBUTING CORPORATION

-During its over 30 year ownership period, the family has grown the Anheuser Busch market share from 26% to over 60% through its long-term strategic partnership with the manufacturer.
+In the 40 years of Dobbs ownership, PDC grew the Anheuser Busch market share from 26% to over 60% through its long-term strategic partnership with the manufacturer.

 UNISON HEALTH PLANS

 The Dobbs team made a small investment to start Unison Health Plans (then called Three Rivers), a Pennsylvania-based Medicaid health maintenance organization.
 HMOs were still a novelty at the time, but coming on the heels of a recession, cash-strapped states were looking to outside contractors to drive costs down while growing patient rolls.

 By 2008, HMOs were ubiquitous, and Unison was responsible for about 350,000 lives in five states.
 Revenues exploded from zero to more than $1 billion.

 Dobbs sold Unison to United Health Group in 2008 in an all-cash deal.

 Shortly after the HMO business took off, Dobbs Automotive Group sold its 22 dealerships to AutoNation for $200 million in stock, exiting the retail business that had shaped the family for more than 80 years.

 At the time, Dobbs was the third-largest automotive retailer in the U.S.